When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

 Move your family and pets upstairs or to a high place and have a means to escape.
 If members of your household are not at home, be sure they’re somewhere safe.

-- If it looks like your home is about to be flooded, disconnect any equipment that uses water (e.g. washing machines or dishwashers).
+If it looks like your home is about to be flooded, disconnect any equipment that uses water (such as washing machines or dishwashers).

 How long does it take to reinstate a property?

 The aftermath of a flood can be a long, drawn out process – particularly when dealing with the destruction of personal property.

 With so many factors involved, it can take anything from several weeks to months to reinstate a property that’s been damaged by flooding.